Special Educational Needs and Disabilities

 There is a ‘local offer’ that sets out in one place information about the support and services available for children and young people with SEND.

-Education, Health and Care Plans Since 1 September 2014 Statements of Special Educational Needs and Learning Difficulty Assessments (Section 139 Assessments) are being replaced with Education, Health and Care Plans.
-These are being gradually be phased in.
-The Children and Families Bill does not reduce the legal responsibility for children and young people’s SEND needs.
+Education, Health and Care Plans Since 1 September 2014 Statements of Special Educational Needs and Learning Difficulty Assessments (Section 139 Assessments) were replaced with Education, Health and Care Plans.
+The Children and Families Act 2014 did not reduce the legal responsibility for children and young people’s SEND needs.